Schleissheimer-GmbH/FlashboxX/README.md

 You can modify this file to adjust the update process.

+## Create backup
+If you have created a working script environment on the flashbox you can use the script update/usb_backup.sh to create a backup which gets copied on a connected usb stick.

+Following folders are backed up into tar archive:
+* /flashboxx_env/flashfiles
+* /usr/local/bin

+Connect the usb stick to another flashbox to install the same script environment.
+It sets all LEDs to green and waits for a key press to reboot the flashbox.

 ## Update flashfiles
-One simple example you can find here: update\usb_update\fbx-auto.sh
+One simple example you can find here: update/usb_update/fbx-auto.sh

 It copies a new flash file (pdx container) and the flash script to the flashbox.
-It sets all LEDs to green and wait for a keypress to reboot the flashbox.
+It sets all LEDs to green and waits for a key press to reboot the flashbox.

 ## Restore the flashbox
-To restore the flashbox you can copy the content the following folder on the USB stick: update\usb_restore
+To restore the flashbox you can copy the content of following folder on the USB stick: update/usb_restore

 After a successfull update and button press it shutsdown the flashbox.
 You must do a power reset to restart the flashbox.